 The critical path method is a project planning tool that focuses on tasks assessment and prioritization.

-According to the Project Management Body by Project Management Institute, the critical path is the longest sequence of scheduled tasks that determine the project’s timeframe.
+According to the Project Management Body by Project Management Institute, the critical path is the longest sequence of scheduled in the simple task tracker tasks that determine the project’s timeframe.

 Let’s take a sandwich as an example.
-We can have the following tasks in front of us:
+We can plan the following tasks in free task planner:

 - Buying all the ingredients.

 Out of the tasks above, buying, cutting, and putting the ingredients together would be on the critical path.
 Toasting the bread for better flavor and decorating it to please the eye would not be critical.
 So, those two tasks can be skipped if there’s no time or resource for them.

 The tasks in the critical path method are also called critical activities, and each of them has to be finished within the timeframe (and budget) for the project to be considered complete.